michielree/BeFake/README.md

 - CLI clients / libraries
   - https://github.com/Smart123s/BeFake
     - forked from the original _notmarek/BeFake_ (like this repo)
+    - no longer in active development; cherry-picking commits from this repo instead
     - CLI client
     - using Python
 - API wrappers